-Applicability: This Standard applies to everyone working for, or on behalf of, BT.
+Applicability: This Standard applies to everyone working for, or on behalf of, BT Group (referred to as BT throughout this Standard).

 Additional Information: Being trusted: our code, Group Policies, and Standards are mandatory.
 You should read this Standard and if you do not understand any element of it, you should contact Group Ethics and Compliance.
 Any non-compliance may lead to disciplinary action, which could include dismissal.
 We may terminate our relationship with other individuals and organisations working on our behalf if they breach this Standard.